norbertvonpolyak/city-map-frontend/README.md

 The project currently uses the public OpenStreetMap Nominatim API.

 For production use:

-A backend proxy should be implemented
+- A backend proxy should be implemented

-Rate limiting should be handled server-side
+- Rate limiting should be handled server-side

 ---

 ## 📌 Future Improvements

-Backend preview endpoint integration
+- Backend preview endpoint integration

-Bounding box computation
+- Bounding box computation

-Style preset selector
+- Style preset selector

-Keyboard navigation for autocomplete
+- Keyboard navigation for autocomplete

-Production-ready geocoding proxy
+- Production-ready geocoding proxy

+---

+## 📄 License
+MIT